MalteSchwitters/surfschule-frontend/README.md

 # Project setup

-1. Prerequisities
+## Prerequisities
 In order to work on this project you need the following tools:
 - npm
-- Webstorm
+- Webstorm IDE (opional, but recommended)

+## Setup
-1.
+1. Clone the repo
+2. Execute "npm install" in the project root
+3. To run the website on localhost execute "npm run serve"